-Bintia Sakho, demonstrates the character, leadership, and academic achievement that epitomizes the Youth of the Year program.
-She joined the Boys & Girls Club shortly after moving to Jersey City when she was 14.
-While she was born in Maryland, she moved to Guinea in West Africa when she was only 3 months old.
-She didn’t return to the U.S. until her sophomore year in high school.
-As a result, English is her third language (behind French and Susu, a dialect of Guinea).
-Despite that obstacle, she was ranked #11 in her senior class of 290 at Ferris High School in Jersey City.
+Ibrahim Toure demonstrates the character, leadership, and academic achievement that epitomizes the Youth of the Year program.
+He joined the Boys & Girls Club shortly after moving to Jersey City when he was 14.
+Ibrahim was primarily raised outside the United States living in five different countries including his family's homeland, Guinea.
+As a result, English is his third language (behind French and Susu, a dialect of Guinea).
+Despite that obstacle, he is ranked #1 in his senior class of 300 at Ferris High School in Jersey City.

-In high school, Bintia was a member of Aspira, the Student Council, the National Honor Society and the Ferris Girl’s Varsity Tennis Team.
-At the Boys & Girls Club, she was the Secretary of the Keystone Griffins and a junior staff member.
-As a Keystoner, Bintia helped to get legislation enacted in NJ, the Boys & Girls Club Keystone Law (for which our youth received the National Keystone Program Award in 2015), and helped initiate and coordinate Our Lives Matter Youth Town Hall, a forum for over 100 high school students throughout Jersey City.
-She has also participated in numerous community service initiatives including food drives, several Jersey City Medical Center’s runs and the American Heart Association Walk.
-She also tutors many of our younger members.
+In high school, Ibrahim is his school's valedictorian, a member of Aspira, the Student Council, serves as Vice President of the National Honor Society and is Captain of Ferris' Varsity Soccer Team.
+At the Boys & Girls Club, he was the President of the Keystone Griffins, a UPS Road Code Ambassador and a junior staff member.
+As a Keystoner, Ibrahim helped to get legislation enacted in NJ, the Boys & Girls Club Keystone Law (for which our youth received the National Keystone Program Award in 2015), and helped initiate and coordinate Our Lives Matter Youth Town Hall, a forum for over 100 high school students throughout Jersey City.
+He has also participated in numerous community service initiatives including food drives, helping to renovate Women Rising's facility, and mentoring younger youth.